About this book

 Chapter 1 Background Information

-At a glance, Geography & geology, Climate, Natural history & conservation, History, Government & politics, Economy, People, Voodoo and Beninese Culture
+Geography, Climate, Natural history and conservation, History, Government and politics, Economy, People, Language, Education, Voodoo and Beninese culture

 Chapter 2 Practical Information